Page 2

 History

 Built in 1780, on the site of churches dating back to the 13th century, to designs by Angelo Venturolli.
-Called La Baroncella as a corruption of Labarum Coeli.
+The church being called La Baroncella is a corruption of Labarum Coeli.

 Used by the Eritrean Orthodox community since 2006.